 It is safe to say, we can look forward to a not too distant future when having smart clothes in your wardrobe becomes the norm.
 And when this happens, it will make wrist worn fitness trackers obsolete.
 And to the delight of struggling Swiss watch makers, it will also render watches back into fashion items.

-The 20 gram Athos Core collects and analyzes data from the Athos line of clothing which is embedded with micro-EMG sensors.
-And this is what makes this product unique.
-Athos gear can collect and evaluate electrical activity produced by your muscles to show how hard they are working.
+The 20 gram Athos Core collects and analyzes data from a line of clothing embedded with micro-EMG sensors.
+What makes this product unique is that it can collect and evaluate electrical activity produced by your muscles to show how hard they are working.

 Slipping on an Athos shirt will allow you to track exertion of major upper-body muscle groups: pecs, biceps, triceps, deltoids, lats and traps.
 Shorts track exertion of major lower-body muscle groups: inner quads, outer quads, hamstrings and glutes.
 The information is relayed via Bluetooth to the smartphone app which in turn provides real-time biometric tracking, including muscle activity and insights to help you to exercise correctly and avoid injury.